SimonWoodtli/zet/20220205151226/README.md

 * [20220224055145](/20220224055145/) Zettelkasten `zet` commands: cheatsheet
 * <https://duckduckgo.com>

-# 5. Footer: Tags
+# 6. Footer: Tags

 ### When

 * Always add tags to your zettels as they make it easier to find them when your knowledge base grows.
 * Also checkout the zettel about tags.

 ### How

-* Create Tags always at the end of the document.
-* Use camelCase to create multi word tags
+* Use camelCase to create multi word tags, no whitespace
-* First letter is #
-* Indentation matters
+* Use hastag
+* End of document at the very last line
+* Indented with 4 spaces
+* Tagline max.
+79 characters

+> 📝 Don't go overboard with too many tags keep it short and simple.
+Limiting the tag length has the benefit of choosing tags more carefully and avoids redundant tags or duplicants.

 ### Example